 Between 2009 and 2011, Missouri's national rank in transportation infrastructure was in the top nine.
-In 2012 Missouri decreased to 20 in the national ranking.
-The ranking improved in 2013 as the measure changed to quantity of goods shipped instead of value.
+In 2012 Missouri ranked 20th.
 Missouri's current ranking of fifth best in the nation is challenging to maintain as the state's annual transportation infrastructure funding decreased \$500 million beginning in 2011.